Biography of Winston Churchill

 When the coalition government was formed in 1915, the Conservatives demanded Churchill’s demotion.
 He was given the unimportant position of Chancellor of the Duchy of Lancaster, and decided to return to the front line, as a lieutenant colonel commanding a battalion of Royal Scots fusiliers.

-Churchill’s bravery—he made 36 forays into no-man’s land—was one factor behind his appointment, in 1917, as Minister of Munitions, a position he attacked with characteristic enthusiasm, increasing the ministry’s efficiency exponentially and helping to bring about German surrender.
+Churchill’s bravery—he made 36 forays into no-man’s land—was one factor behind his 1917 appointment, by Prime Minister David Lloyd George, as Minister of Munitions.
+He attacked this position with characteristic enthusiasm, increasing the ministry’s efficiency exponentially and helping to bring about German surrender.

 Again, Churchill could not be kept away from the action: he spent much time visiting the front line with French Prime Minister Georges Clemenceaux.